Troubleshoot performance issues for Microsoft Defender for Endpoint on Linux

 Configuration property updated

-If your device is managed by your organization, real-time protection can be disabled by your administrator using the instructions in Set preferences for Defender for Endpoint for Linux.
+If your device is managed by your organization, real-time protection can be disabled by your administrator using the instructions in Set preferences for Defender for Endpoint on Linux.

 If the performance problem persists while real-time protection is off, the origin of the problem could be the endpoint detection and response component.
 In this case please contact customer support for further instructions and mitigation.

-To find the applications that are triggering the most scans, you can use real-time statistics gathered by Defender for Endpoint for Linux.
+To find the applications that are triggering the most scans, you can use real-time statistics gathered by Defender for Endpoint on Linux.

 This feature is available in version 100.90.70 or newer.